In an age of digital transformation, SIX offers secure and convenient payment solutions for a sustainable Swiss financial center.

 Secure connection via a single, standardized platform

-With bLink, SIX makes available a platform for standardized interfaces (API, application programming interface) to financial institutions as well as to software and service providers.
-Platform participants connect with each other easily and securely.
-They exchange payment transaction data with each other in order to offer their customers innovative solutions for account information and payment submission.
+With bLink, SIX makes available a highly scalable platform for standardized interfaces (API, application programming interface) to financial institutions as well as to software and service providers.
+Platform participants connect with each other efficiently and securely.
+They exchange various types of financial data with each other in order to offer their customers innovative solutions in different areas and segments.

-A single standardized interface to SIX instead of many proprietary interfaces between financial institutions and third-party providers.
+to SIX instead of many proprietary interfaces between platform participants

-A single agreement with SIX instead of many individual agreements between financial institutions and third-party providers.
+instead of many individual agreements between platform participants

-Register at bLink and you will get direct access to all important documents, technical aspects, price list, participants, etc.
+Register for the bLink Portal and get direct access to all important documents such as contracting, price list, technical spezifications etc.

 With the bLink platform, SIX creates the basis for innovative partnerships between financial institutions and third party providers.
 Using bLink’s standardized interfaces (Application Programming Interfaces, APIs), they can securely connect and exchange data to offer new services to their customers.
 For example, the processing of account information and payment orders directly in the accounting software.